Alfred I, Prince of Windisch-Grätz: Hungary

 Appointed to the chief command against the Hungarian revolutionaries under Lajos Kossuth, he gained some early successes and reoccupied Buda and Pest (January 1849), but by his slowness in pursuit he allowed the enemy to rally in superior numbers and to prevent an effective concentration of the Austrian forces.

-In April 1849 he was relieved of his command and thereafter rarely appeared again in public life.
+In April 1849 he was relieved of his command after being defeated by Artúr Görgei during the Battle of Isaszeg.
+After his defeat he rarely appeared again in public life.